These Are All The Shows Cancelled In Netflix's 2020 Bloodbath

-Last year, Netflix cancelled 20 major series, from cult favorite The OA to the instantly beloved sitcom reboot of One Day at a Time.
-Even shows that seemingly had potential to become blockbuster favorites — like apocalyptic YA dramedy Daybreak — were given the chop.
+Last year, Netflix cancelled 20 major series, from cult favourite The OA to the instantly beloved sitcom reboot of One Day at a Time.
+Even shows that seemingly had potential to become blockbuster favourites — like apocalyptic YA dramedy Daybreak — were given the chop.

 Either way, all of these Netflix shows are coming to end.